Document Preparation Services Merchant Accounts:

 The demand for doc prep services is growing.

 At least that’s what a quick look at the credit card processing volume of some of our document prep merchants shows.
-That’s because as student loan indebtedness increases, the need for reliable advice and assistance to consolidate that debt becomes paramount, and on the legal and healthcare document preparation services side, the need to control costs is causing more law firms and hospitals to use doc prep services.
+That’s because as student loan indebtedness increases or tax preparation becomes more complex, the need for reliable advice and assistance to solve customer issues becomes paramount, and on the legal and healthcare document preparation services side, the need to control costs is causing more law firms and hospitals to use doc prep services.

 OK, it’s obviously not perfect, after all there’s still a lot that can go wrong, particularly with payments in a document preparation businesses.
 Things like: